 Differences in growth rates and morphology are related to the position of the kelp within the canopy, as well as seasonal variations, because kelps grow faster in summer than in winter (Stewart et al., 2009).
 This is reiterated by the peak of upwelling supplying nutrients to the kelp, and wave action removing waste products from the surface of the kelp, promoting growth (Westlake 1967).
 Adult sporophytes collected in shallow water are significantly larger than adult kelps collected in 1m deep water (Figure 4).
 This is a result of the dampening effect kelp canopies have on current velocities and waves along the shore (Koehl and Alberte 1988, Dudgeon and Johnson 1992, Jackson 1997, Koehl,2000, Gaylord et al., 2007).

-When comparing sporohytes collected in water as deep as 7m (Figures 5 and 6), it is important to note that these kelps are usually below the surface of the water.
-Thus they are not in the direct path of intense wave action, and the risk of dislodgement and/or breakage, is far less than for that of kelps at 1m depth.
-Kelps in deeper water invest more of their energy into stipe length, stipe mass and frond lengths, in order to compromise for the lack of light penetration, evident at Buffels and Miller’s Point which are exposed to semi exposed sites.
+When comparing sporophytes collected in water as deep as 7m (Figures 5 and 6), it is important to note that these kelps are usually below the surface of the water.
+Thus, they are not in the direct path of intense wave action, and the risk of dislodgement and/or breakage, is far less than for that of kelps at 1m depth.
+Kelps in deeper water invest more of their energy into stipe length, stipe mass and frond lengths, in order to compromise for the lack of light penetration, evident at Buffels Bay and Miller’s Point which are exposed to semi exposed sites.
 Kelps collected at the West coast sites of Kommetjie and Soetwater (Figure 5), are more invested in morphologies that increases surface area to maximise nutrient uptake.

-Numerous tudies have shown that wave exposure is the most commonly identified cause of morphological variation in kelps (Gerard and Mann 1979, Cousens 1982, Cheshire and Hallam 1988, Molloy and Bolton 1996, Blanchette et al., 2002, Roberson and Coyer 2004, Hurd, 2000, Wernberg and Thomsen 2005).
+Numerous studies have shown that wave exposure is the most commonly identified cause of morphological variation in kelps (Gerard and Mann 1979, Cousens 1982, Cheshire and Hallam 1988, Molloy and Bolton 1996, Blanchette et al., 2002, Roberson and Coyer 2004, Hurd, 2000, Wernberg and Thomsen 2005).
 Wave exposure comprises many parameters including, height, direction, speed, period and wind speed and wind direction.
-So it is assumed that morphology responds differently to each parameter within the hydrodynamic environment (Wernberg and Thomsen 2005).
-Although, it needs to be taken into account that site-specific factors such as depth, (Molloy and Bolton 1996), grazing (Kalvas and Kautsky 1993) and nutrient levels (Blanchette et al., 2002) also somewhat influence kelp morphology.
+So, it is assumed that morphology responds differently to each parameter within the hydrodynamic environment (Wernberg and Thomsen 2005).
+Although, it needs to be considered that site-specific factors such as depth, (Molloy and Bolton 1996), grazing (Kalvas and Kautsky 1993) and nutrient levels (Blanchette et al., 2002) also somewhat influence kelp morphology.
 Deeper kelps are however less affected by wave action than those occurring in shallower areas (Velimirov et al., 1997).
 The RDA showed annual maximum wave height is one of the most influential parameters on E. maxima morphology.
 West coast sites tend to have larger waves, especially in winter.
 This has allowed E. maxima to adapt to these harsh conditions by developing larger primary blades that can withstand intense wave action.
 Stipe circumference is also larger at these sites in order for kelp to remain buoyant and more flexible.
 Another possible reason for the larger morphologies in this location is to maximise the uptake of nutrients which comes with the intense upwelling.
 Therefore, fronds become longer, the primary blades become wider and the thalli in general are sturdier.

 Frond mass was explained by the standard deviation of the annual wave direction.
 This is another technique of E. maxima to become sturdier and prevent dislodgement or breakage.
 When wave direction changes from the south easterly, to a more northerly direction, the sites along the west coast feels the full effects.
-The cape point headland shelters false bay in the same way that the west coast sites are sheltered from the summer south easterly.
+The Cape Point headland shelters false bay in the same way that the west coast sites are sheltered from the summer south easterly.